wqhadija/online-marketer-chatgpt-prompts/README.md

 13. Whimsical and absurd humor
 14. Humorous takes on current events and news stories

-📍 Note: Will fix later
+📍 Note: will fix later